 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

-BioMaryam S. Makowski, Ph.D., FACN, NBC-HWC is a clinical assistant professor in the Stanford University Department of Psychiatry and Behavioral Sciences, the Associate Director of Scholarship and Health Promotion of the Stanford Medicine WellMD & WellPhD Center, and a nutrition and physician well-being coach at Stanford University.
+BioMaryam S. Makowski, Ph.D., FACN, NBC-HWC is a clinical assistant professor in the Stanford University Department of Psychiatry and Behavioral Sciences, the Associate Director of Scholarship and Health Promotion of the Stanford Medicine WellMD & WellPhD, and a nutrition and physician well-being coach at Stanford University.
 Dr. Makowski is a member of the WellConnect Program, Lifestyle Psychiatry Clinic, Metabolic Psychiatry Clinic, and Measurement-Based Care (CHOIR) team in the Department of Psychiatry and Behavioral Sciences.
 She is a member of the Well-being Advisory Committee and a Stanford School of Medicine alternate faculty senate of the Department of Psychiatry and Behavioral Sciences.
 Dr. Makowski has particular expertise in nutrition and physician well-being.
 She has been leading many initiatives to promote physician well-being at Stanford via personal and organizational strategies for over 6 years.

 William J. Maloney, MD